 The discussion that follows focuses on data on the disabled population of one earthquake-prone state--California.
 The information has been taken from the California Disability Survey and the 1976 Survey of Income and Education.
-The California Disability Survey (CDS) was conducted in 1978 by the University California Survey Research Centers at Berkeley and UCLA for of the California Department of Rehabilitation.
-The CDS consisted telephone interviews with disabled and non-disabled adult of members of 30,000 California households.
-The main objectives of the survey were to determine rates of disability statewide as well as for the 26 Department of Rehabilitation districts and to determine the characteristics of the disabled population.
-The CDS obtained information not only on work disability but also on activity limitations, physical dependency, and other dimensions Regarding the of disability. social and demographic characteristics of disabled persons, the survey results discussed below are quite similar to the findings in larger national surveys such as the 1966 and 1972 Social Security Administration surveys, but they are more recent.
+The California Disability Survey (CDS) was conducted in 1978 by the University of California Survey Research Centers at Berkelev and UCLA for the California Department of Rehabilitation.
+The CDS consisted of telephone interviews with disabled and nondisabled adult members of 30,000 California households.
+The main objectives of the survey were to determine rates of disability both statewide and for the 26 Department of Rehabilitation districts and to determine the characteristics of the disabled population.
+The CDS obtained information not only on work disability but also on activity limitations, physical dependency, and other dimensions of disability.
+Regarding the social and demographic characteristics of disabled persons, the survey results discussed below are quite similar to the findings in larger national surveys such as the 1966 and 1972 Social Security Administration surveys, but they are more recent.

+Prevalence of Disabilities

-Prevalence of Disabilities. the CDS found that approximately 1,450,000 persons aged 16-64 in California's population (which at that time was 13,834,000) had a work or housework disability that had lasted for at least three months.
+The CDS found that approximately 1,450,000 persons age 16-64 in California's population (which at that time was 13,834,000) had a work or housework disability that had lasted for at least three months.
 This constitutes approximately 10.5% of the working-age population; the percentage would be substantially higher if persons 65 and over were included in this count.
-Of this group, an estimated 1,050,000 were classified as severely disabled, according to the study criteria--that is, as limited in the ability to work, with serious physical or mental impairments as well as significant activity limitations.
+Of this group, an estimated 1,050,000 were classified as severely disabled according to the study criteria--that is, they were classified as limited in the ability to work, with serious physical or mental impairments as well as significant activity limitations.

-Social and Demographic Characteristics.
+Social and Demographic Characteristics

 As noted above, the CDS found many of the same patterns that had been uncovered in other surveys.
 There was a close relationship found between age and disability.
-Only about 1.5% of the survey population under 25 were severly disabled, compared with 22% of those 60-64.
+Only about 1.5% of the survey population under 25 were severely disabled, compared with 22% of those 60-64.
 Consistent with other studies, women were found to have higher rates of disability--including severe disability--than men.
-This gender difference was interpreted as a consequence of the fact that men have higher rates of mortality than women as well as the fact that disabled women are in a more disadvantaged position in the job market than disabled men.
+This gender difference was interpreted as being due to men having higher rates of mortality than women as well as to disabled women being in a more disadvantaged position in the job market than disabled men.

 Ethnic groups were found to have different rates of disability.
 Such differences are due to some extent to differences in the age composition of the ethnic groups.
 For example, the Hispanic population tends to have a large proportion of young people, and disability is relatively uncommon among the young.
 It was thus necessary to adjust rates to take these differences into account.
-Age and sex-standardized rates of severe disability were found to be highest for blacks (15.6%) and lowest for Asians and persons with Pacific-island ancestry (3.4% and 4.3%, respectively).
+Ageand sex-standardized rates of severe disability were found to be highest for blacks (15.6%) and lowest for Asians and persons with Pacific-island ancestry (3.4% and 4.3%, respectively).

-The CDS found that rates of disability are higher for innercity and rural California residents than for those living in suburban areas.
-Again, this was largely due to age differences: the suburban population is relatively young, and older residents are more heavily concentrated in urbanized and rural areas in California.
+The CDS found that rates of disability are higher for inner-city and rural California residents than for those living in suburban areas.
+Again, this was largely due to age differences; the suburban population is relatively young, and older residents are more heavily concentrated in urbanized and rural areas in California.
 According to the CDS, the majority of persons who are disabled are married.
 Statistically, however, disabled persons are less likely to marry and more likely to be divorced or separated than those who are not disabled.